vlopezalvarez/draft-ovmd-netmod-dmanm/draft-ogondio-opsawg-device-models.md

 --- abstract

-This document deescribes an appraoch for exposing Device Models as Network Models (DMaaNM).
-In particular, this documeent provides guidance for structuring a data model to facilitate the reuse of device models within the customer-facing interface of Software-Defined Networking (SDN) controllers.
+This document describes an approach for exposing Device Models as Network Models (DMaNM).
+In particular, this document provides guidance for structuring a data model to facilitate the reuse of device models within the customer-facing interface of Software-Defined Networking (SDN) controllers.
 The objective of this approach is to enhance the reusability of device models in various network scenarios and ease the mapping between network/service models with device models.

 --- middle